mkhaled87/DormantBitcoinHunter/readme.md

 3. In your scheduled run job (or if run manually), call the script with: `python3 hunt.py`.
 If you are running Linux or MacOS, you may use the script `start.sh`.

-4. Running many instances of the script, in parallel, in as many machines as you can, will increase the probability of catching a match.
-No worry about seeding the RNG.
-The used `os.urandom()` will [take care of it](https://realpython.com/python-random/#osurandom-about-as-random-as-it-gets).
+4. Running many instances of the script, in parallel, in as many machines as you can, should hopefully increase the probability of catching a match.
+Do not worry about seeding the RNG.
+The used `os.urandom()` will [take care of this](https://realpython.com/python-random/#osurandom-about-as-random-as-it-gets).

 5. Have Fun !
 If you were lucky and got some BTCs, remember to donate a little to any of my addresses below.